Skip to main content

 Permission Modes

-Claude Code supports five permission modes that control the overall permission behavior.
+Claude Code supports six permission modes that control the overall permission behavior.
 These set the baseline, and your deny, ask, and allow rules still apply on top of whichever mode you choose.

 default.
 The standard mode.
 Claude asks for permission before potentially dangerous actions (bash commands and file modifications).
 This is the safest starting point for any project.

 acceptEdits.
-Auto-approves file edits without prompting, but still asks for bash commands.
+Auto-approves file edits and common filesystem commands (mkdir, touch, rm, mv, cp, sed within the working directory) without prompting, but still asks for other bash commands.
 Use this when you trust Claude’s file modifications but want to review shell commands before they run.

 bypassPermissions.
 Skips all permission checks entirely.
 This is dangerous and not recommended for general use.
 It removes all safety guardrails and should only be used in fully isolated environments (like ephemeral CI containers) where you accept all risk.